 A outbreak of disease that occurs at the same time over a large area of region.

-An epidemic that spreads to infect people across the entire world.
+An epidemic that spreads to infect people across several continents or the entire world.

 A population with a high and increasing proportion of the population over 65.